shashank-s-k/Customer-Sentiment-Analysis/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

-# 4. Run the analysis (notebook or script)
+# 4. Open and run the notebook top to bottom
-jupyter lab            # open and run the notebook, OR:
+jupyter lab            # then open "Sentiment Analysis.ipynb"
-# python sentiment_analysis.py
 ```

+The notebook expects the dataset at `MCReview.csv` (update the path in the load cell if needed).

 ---